2020 Top Breaches: Part II

 Each week Cyber Security Hub offers an Incident of the Week for considertion by the community.
 Initially the incidents centered around misconfiguration, credential stuffing, password exposure, phishing, unauthorized access, malware and ransomeware.

-30 months in, of course- these incidents persist.
-What we've noticed is that physical events tend to play out on the cyber landscape.
+Physical events always tend to play out on the cyber landscape.
 Whereas digital money was first found on gambling sites, the onset of online banking brought systematic DDoS attacks.

-The pandemic has been a breeding ground for quick cyber wins around the healthcare industry, the distribution of government money and the education space due to collaboration platforms.
+Q2, 2020 proved out this concept.
+The pandemic was a breeding ground for quick cyber wins around the healthcare industry, the distribution of government money and the education space due to collaboration platforms.

-The sense is, without a major incendent reported since the dawn of the outbreak- the other shoe is set to drop.
+The sense was, without a major incendent reported since the dawn of the outbreak- the other shoe was set to drop.

 Finastra: Finastra reported that it detected a ransomware attack on its servers, last Friday.
 The company followed by acknowledging it had detected ransomware activity - but that customer and employee data remained untouched.